|Is Replaced By:||Not applicable|

 DescriptionSet: MyBookCase Description template: Book minimum = 1; maximum = 1 Statement template: title minimum = 1; maximum = 1 Property: http://purl.org/dc/terms/title Type of Value = "literal" Statement template: dateCreated minimum = 0; maximum = 1 Property: http://purl.org/dc/terms/created Type of Value = "literal" Syntax Encoding Scheme URI = http://purl.org/dc/terms/W3CDTF Statement template: language minimum = 0; maximum = 3 Property: http://purl.org/dc/terms/language Type of Value = "non-literal" takes list = yes Syntax Encoding Scheme URI = http://purl.org/dc/terms/ISO639-2 Statement template: subject minimum = 0; maximum = unlimited Property: http://purl.org/dc/terms/LCSH Type of Value = "non-literal" takes list = yes Value Encoding Scheme URI = http://lcsh.info/ Statement template: author minimum = 0; maximum = 5 Property: http://purl.org/dc/terms/creator Type of Value = "non-literal" defined as = person

 Some of the above properties have a minimum occurrence of 0 (zero).
 This is a way of saying that these properties are optional in our record and that a record is valid even if these properties are not present.
-Some of the values are repeatable, such as language, which can occur as many as three times, and author, which can occur as many as five times.
-We've defined the author as having the value of person, which is described in its own description template:
+Some of the properties are repeatable, such as language, which can occur as many as three times, and author, which can occur as many as five times.
+We've defined the author as having the value of Person, which is described in its own Description Template:

 Description template: Person id=person minimum = 0; maximum = unlimited Statement template: givenName Property: http://xmlns.com/foaf/0.1/givenname minimum = 0; maximum = 1 Type of Value = "literal" Statement template: familyName Property: http://xmlns.com/foaf/0.1/family_name minimum = 0; maximum = 1 Type of Value = "literal" Statement template: email Property: http://xmlns.com/foaf/0.1/mbox minimum = 0; maximum = unlimited Type of Value = "non-literal" value URI = mandatory

-A given person can have one optional given name and one optional family name, each of which are literal strings.
-A person can also have an email address which must be represented by a URI of the form mailto:.
+A given Person can have one optional given name and one optional family name, each of which are literal strings.
+A Person can also have an email address which must be represented by a URI with the prefix mailto:.
 Because many of us have more than one email address, we allow this statement to repeat as often as necessary.

-We allow our person property to be used any number of times in the metadata record.
-This may seem to conflict with the fact that person can only be used to represent an author up to five times in the book description, but we anticipate other possible uses for person in our record, such as subjects of a book, so we have chosen not to limit its number in the record in general.
+We allow our Person description template to be used any number of times in the metadata record.
+This may seem to conflict with the fact that Person can only be used to represent an author up to five times in the Book description, but we anticipate other possible uses for Person in our record, such as subjects of a book, so we have chosen not to limit its number in the record in general.

-If you wish to include an affiliated institution for the author, you may want to create an institution description that contains the name and location of that institution, which will then link to the author description.
+If you wish to include an affiliated institution for the author, you may want to create an institution Description Template that contains the name and location of that institution, which will then link to the author Description Template.
 You may also have other uses for corporate names and locations such as for recording information about the publisher of the book.
-As additional descriptions are created to hold the additional information, Description Sets can potentially become quite complex.

 This completes the simple Description Set Profile for MyBookCase; see Appendix B for a version of this DSP encoded in XML.

 A Description Set Profile defines the "what" of the application profile; usage guidelines provide the "how" and "why".
-Usage guidelines offer instructions to the people who will create the metadata records, so ideally they should explain each property and anticipate the decisions that must be made in the course of creating a metadata record.
+Usage guidelines offer instructions to those who will create the metadata records.
+Ideally, they explain each property and anticipate the decisions that must be made in the course of creating a metadata record.
 Documentation for metadata creators presents some of the same information that is included in the DSP, but in a more human-understandable form.
-Those inputting metadata will need to know: is this required? is it repeatable? am I limited in the values that I can input in this statement?
-Oftentimes a user interface can answer these questions, for example by presenting the metadata creator with a list of valid values to choose from.
+Those inputting metadata will need to know: is this property required? is it repeatable? am I limited in the values that I can use with the property?
+Oftentimes a user interface can answer these questions, for example by presenting the metadata creator with a list of valid values from which to choose.

 Some examples of the kinds of rules that might appear in usage guidelines are:

 In some cases where usage guidelines are relatively simple, they may be included in the DSP document with the description of the property.
-The SWAP is an example where the guidance instructions are included in the same document that contains the Description Set Profile definition.
+The Scholarly Works Application Profile is an example where guidance instructions are included alongside the the Description Set Profile definition.

 The technologies described in this document are syntax neutral; that is, they do not require any particular machine-readable encoding syntax as long as the syntax employed can fully express the values and relationships defined in the DCAP.